 Section 4.03.01 Establishment

-The membership of the Joint Board of Adjustment (Joint Board) shall consist of one (1) County Commissioner, two (2) members of the Brookings County Planning Commission, one member of the Brookings Planning Commission, and one member of the Brookings City Council.
+There shall be established a joint Board of Adjustment.
+The membership of the Joint Board of Adjustment (Joint Board) shall consist of one (1) County Commissioner, two (2) members of the Brookings County Planning Commission, one member of the City of Brookings Planning Commission, and one member of the Brookings City Council.
 The Board of Brookings County Commissioners and the Brookings City Council may further appoint alternates to the Joint Board in the event a Joint Board member is unable to participate in a meeting.
-Alternates to the Joint Board shall consist of members of the Brookings County Planning Commission to participate in place of any County appointee, and members of the City of Brookings Planning Commission to participate in place of any City appointee.
+Alternates to the Joint Board shall be appointed by the Brookings County Commissioners to participate in place of any County appointee, and alternates shall be appointed by the Brookings City Council to to participate in place of any City appointee.

 Section 4.03.02.
 Procedures for Meetings.